Role

 Role-Based Access Control

 Ensure the AI respects your existing data permissions.
-If a junior analyst cannot open the Q3 financial forecast in SharePoint, the AI will refuse to summarize it for them.
+If a junior analyst cannot open the Q3 financial forecast in SharePoint, the retrieval layer should not provide that file to the model for summarization.

 Knowledge Grounding

 Tether AI responses to your official, curated datasets.
-Improve accuracy and eliminate hallucinations by forcing the model to cite your verified internal documents.
+Improve accuracy and reduce hallucination risk by requiring citations to verified internal documents.

 Sensitive Data Protection

-Actively scan and redact PII, PCI, and proprietary data from employee prompts before they leave your network, ensuring continuous data privacy compliance.
+Actively scan and redact PII, PCI, and proprietary data from employee prompts before approved model requests are sent, supporting data privacy compliance.

 Audit Trails